Instant Pot White Chicken Chilijump to recipe

 How Do You Thicken Up White Chicken Chili?

-The addition of sour cream helps to thicken up the White Chicken Chili, but if you’re looking for an even thicker chili, feel free to leave out some of the broth.
+It's important to note that this recipe is more soup-like in texture with bold, chili-like flavors (as opposed to a thick traditional chili).
+The addition of sour cream does help to thicken up the White Chicken Chili, but if you’re looking for an even thicker chili, feel free to leave out some of the broth.
 If you really want a thick, creamy soup, you can blend half of the beans with the broth!

 What is the Chili Setting on Instant Pot?